-LPDL scheduled 599 appointments with its customers in 2017 to complete work requested by customers, read meters, reconnect, or otherwise necessary to perform.
-LPDL met 100% of these appointments on time which significantly exceeds the industry target of 90% and was a 1.4% improvement over last year.
+LPDL scheduled 501 appointments with its customers in 2018 to complete work requested by customers, read meters, reconnect, or otherwise necessary to perform.
+LPDL met 100% of these appointments on time which significantly exceeds the industry target of 90% and is the same achievement as the previous year.
 This can be attributed to a continued commitment to maintain the industry target by continuing to update our work management systems and work processes.